p-m-p/p-m-p.github.io/blog/dont-fouc-up-your-web-components/index.md

 A [flash of unstyled content][fouc] (FOUC) occurs when content on a web page is visible before it has had styling applied to it.
-This can happen for a few reasons, often while loading images that are used in the site layout, usihg web fonts that either don't appear until loaded or show differently or more commonly with JavaScript that applies styling to content already visible in the page.
+This can happen for a few reasons, often while loading images that are used in the site layout, using web fonts that either don't appear until loaded or show differently or more commonly with JavaScript that applies styling to content already visible in the page.
 Web components are susceptible to all of this and introduce even more opportunity to FOUC things up, especially with the use of Shadow DOM and slots.

-I recently bullt the share button for my website&mdash;up in header, feel free to use it&mdash;that presented me with an opporunity to think about and deal with a flash of unstyled content _and_ a [cumulative layout shift][cls].
+I recently built the share button for my website&mdash;up in header, feel free to use it&mdash;that presented me with an opportunity to think about and deal with a flash of unstyled content _and_ a [cumulative layout shift][cls].

 Here's how I prevented both.